 300 Hour Yoga Teacher Training Week 1

-This is a write up of my experience in week 1 of the 300-hour yoga teacher training with Sampoorna Yoga in Goa India.
+This is a write up of my experience in week 1 of the 300-hour yoga teacher training with Sampoorna – Yoga Teacher Training School in India.
 If you haven’t already checked it out, you might want to look at my first blogs in the series which looked at considerations and advice I would give before committing to a choosing a yoga teacher training and my preparations before starting the course.

 Week 1 started with an opening fire ceremony with the 300-hour and 200-hour classes coming together to open the course.

 The significance of the fire ceremony is to gather together and pray for overall growth.
 We prayed for wisdom, to perform the right actions, to remove negative emotions and to inculcate positive qualities.